stormpath/stormpath-documentation/source/auth_n.rst

 .. only:: php

-  1. (todo)
+  1. Created a ``PasswordGrantRequest`` object with the users email/username and password.
+  2. Created a new ``PasswordGrantAuthenticator`` object and passed it the application object.
+  3. Made an authenticate attempt with the ``PasswordGrantAuthenticator`` passing the ``PasswordGrantRequest`` object
-  2. Received back an **Access Token Response**, which contained - among other things - an **Access Token** in JWT format.
+  4. Received back an **Access Token Response**, which contained - among other things - an **Access Token** in JWT format.

-  The user now attempts to access a secured resource by...?
+  The user now attempts to access a secured resource by...

   .. literalinclude:: code/php/authentication/validate_oauth_token_sp_req.php
     :language: php

-  If the access token can be validated, Stormpath will return...?
+  If the access token can be validated, Stormpath will return...

   .. literalinclude:: code/php/authentication/validate_oauth_token_sp_resp.php
     :language: php